DingWeiPeng/JACK.github.io/README.md

-This is the FormerCodec's demo speech.

-We have collected 14 Chinese audio recordings from 9 speakers in real-world scenarios.
-We expect to upload the actual decoded audio to this webpage by September 30, 2024.

-If you need the original data, please send an email to jackdawsonabc@163.com for inquiries.
-Thank you!
+This is the Demo page of FormerCodec: FormerCodec: Ultra-low Bit Rate Codec with Transformer for Satellite Voice Transmission.

+The paper "Lmcodec2: Ultra-Low Bit Rate Codec with Transformer for Satellite Voice Transmission" is an unmodified version of FormerCodec.
+You can access the detailed content of the paper through the following link: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4915275.
+If you need more information or assistance, please send an email to jackdawsonabc@163.com